thanosz/alpine-sshd/README.md

 # alpine-sshd
-sshd-alpine is a an SSH server for docker or kubernetes to allow X11 and tcp forwarding and ssh tunneling.
+alpine-sshd is a an SSH server for docker or kubernetes to allow X11 and tcp forwarding and ssh tunneling.

 It comes with the following sshd options enabled